khurramHashmi/RNN_with_LSTM/README.md

-# MLP With LSTM and Recurrent Neural Networks #
+# NLP With LSTM and Recurrent Neural Networks #
 PLaying around with RNN and using embeddings.